amazon-ion/ion-element-kotlin/README.md

 sub-interface specifically for Ion null values because they require no member functions (such as value getters) in addition to those which are already defined on `IonElement`.
 A sub-interface for null values would therefore be redundant.

+The `IonElement` and `AnyElement` interfaces are described as "widened" while the type specific interfaces are "narrowed".
+This is in reference to the range of possible data types representable by these interfaces.

 - `IonElement`
     - `AnyElement`